meskarune/i3lock-fancy/README.md

     lock [options]

 	Options:
 		-h, --help		This help menu.
+		-d, --desktop	Attempt to minimize all windows before locking.
 		-g, --greyscale	Set background to greyscale instead of color.
 		-p, --pixelate	Pixelate the background instead of blur, runs faster.
 		-f <fontname>, --font <fontname>	Set a custom font.
-Type 'convert -list font' in a terminal to get a list.
+		-l, --listfonts	Display a list of possible fonts for use with -f/--font.
+				Note: this option will not lock the screen, it displays the list and exits immediately.
+		-r, --random	Display a random joke/quote from random.txt

 example: ```lock -gpf Comic-Sans-MS```